 Teachers continuously teach and assess students.
 These formative assessments or daily work reflects students’ growth along their learning journey.
 Grades will be recorded to reflect this progress.
 Struggling students will receive consistent support from the teacher through additional instruction, small groups, or extra practice.
 At the end of the unit or concepts taught, students will complete summative assessments in order to measure how well they have learned the information.
 Summative assessments may occur in the form of a written test, essay, project, oral report, etc.

-If a student does not meet at least a mastery of 75%, the teacher will analyze the student work to reteach any concepts not mastered.
-This reteaching will occur within 10 days.
+If a student does not meet at least a mastery of 70%, the teacher will analyze the student work to reteach any concepts not mastered.
 Students will retest or make corrections to show that they have learned the information.
-Both test grades will be recorded in the grade book in order to track student progress.
-Students who reached mastery on the first assessment will show in the grade book as EXEMPT from the 2nd assessment.
+The highest score will be recorded in the gradebook with a comment stating the original score and purpose of the adjusted score.

 Number of Grades per Quarter

 District Policy (EIA Local) states that grading guidelines shall ensure that grades reflect a student’s relative mastery of an assignment and that a sufficient number of grades are taken to support the grade average assigned.
 Elementary teachers will take a minimum of seven grades each quarter in each core content area (reading, writing, math, science, social studies).
 Grades will be entered into the Teacher Access Center weekly.